This was also the case in terms of both revenue and room nights when compared to year before, and prior to direct booking campaigns being launched.

 The website promotes family-friendly stays and comfy beds, but of course, this would all prove irrelevant without a fast and intuitive UX – which it also happens to deliver.

-Similarly, the hotel search results show users flexible rates as well other useful nuggets of information like whether a hotel has new rooms or is a special ‘hub’ version, which are centrally located in select cities.
+As a nationwide chain, location-based features are important, and its responsive search bar and map makes it easy for users to find a hotel in the right place.
+Labelling hotels as ‘fully booked’ also saves users extra time and hassle.
+Similarly, the hotel search results show users flexible rates as well other useful nuggets of information like whether a hotel has new rooms or is a special ‘hub’ hotel, which are centrally located in select cities.

 So, what can these examples tell us?
 Here is a summary of some key characteristics that consumers might favour over an online travel agency.